oubino/locpix_points/labnotes.md

     - script which analyses features of data - i.e. UMAP of user defined features
     - histograms all comparing the two classes etc.
     - this script should then also be able to take in the features we will derive from our graph neural network
+    - aggregate cluster features into collated df - can then use pandas to plot this per cluster/and per patient (box plot)
+    - umap of features

 ReadME
     - Visualise requires new environment to use python 3.10 - micromamba activate